UGM-133 Trident II: Warheads

-In US service Trident II can be loaded with up to eight Mk-5 RVs with 475-kt W88 warheads, up to fourteen Mk-4A RVs with 90-kt W76-1 warheads, and up to fourteen Mk-4A RVs with 5–7-kt W76-2 warheads.
+In US service Trident II can be loaded with up to eight Mk-5 RVs with 475-kt W88 warheads, up to twelve Mk-4A RVs with 90-kt W76-1 warheads, and up to twelve Mk-4A RVs with 5–7-kt W76-2 warheads.
 In practice, each missile on average carries four warheads due to the warhead limitations placed by the New START treaty.

 The system previously carried the Mk-4 RV with a 100 kt W76-0 warhead, but beginning in September 2008 W76-0s were converted to W76-1s.
 This process was completed by December 2018.
 Conversion from the W76-0 to W76-1 involved fitting the warheads with a new RV (the Mk-4A), replacing age limited components and fitting the warhead with a new MC4700 arming, fusing and firing (AF&F) system.
 The MC4700 AF&F system (dubbed the "super fuze") significantly improves warhead kill probabilities against hardened targets such as silos or bunkers.
 The W76-2 is also fitted with the Mk-4A RV and MC4700 fuze.

 In the National Nuclear Security Administration's 2021 budget request, the agency requested US$53m to begin development of a new W93 warhead for use on Trident II and US$32 million to begin development of a new Mk-7 RV.
 If approved, the W93 will be the first new nuclear weapon system to receive a type designation since the end of the Cold War.
 It is unclear if the W93 will replace the W76-1, the W88 or both warheads.

 In UK usage Trident II missiles are equipped with a warhead called Holbrook and have a maximum yield of 100 kt.
-The UK government insists the warhead is a British design, but analysts believe that it is largely based on the US W76 design.
+The UK government claims the warhead is a British design, but analysts believe that it is largely based on the US W76 design.
 In 2011 it was reported that British warheads would receive the new Mk 4A reentry vehicles and some or all of the other upgrades that US W76 warheads were receiving in their W76-1 Life Extension Program.
 Some reports suggested that British warheads would receive the same arming, fusing and firing system (AF&F) as the US W76-1.
 Under a 1958 agreement, the US supplies the UK with blueprints of its own warhead designs but the design, manufacture and maintenance of UK warheads are purely a UK responsibility.
-AWE is currently developing a new warhead to replace the existing Holbrook warhead with deployment expected in the 2030s.
+The British government's Atomic Weapons Establishment is currently developing a new warhead, named Astraea and designated A21/Mk7, to replace the existing Holbrook warhead.
+It will be the first British warhead to be developed without live tests and development will involve EPURE, a joint UK-French hydrodynamics facility in Valduc, France.